 The major form factors associated with CPU Air coolers include low profile, slim, and dual tower.
-The low profile CPU coolers are very low in height (70mm or smaller) and are designed to fit in mini-ITX and SFF cases.
+The low-profile CPU coolers are very low in height (70mm or smaller) and are designed to fit in mini-ITX and SFF cases.
 The slim ones are thinner and offer almost 100% RAM compatibility as they do not block adjacent RAM slots.
-The dual-tower CPU coolers are bigger, having dual heatsinks and are used for high-end processors and overclocking.
-On the other hand, AIO cooler comes in 120mm, 240mm, and 360mm dimensions, where the thickness of the radiator may vary from one AIO to another.
+The dual-tower CPU coolers are bigger, have dual heatsinks, and are used for high-end processors and overclocking.
+On the other hand, the AIO cooler comes in 120mm, 240mm, and 360mm dimensions, where the thickness of the radiator may vary from one AIO to another.

 Aesthetics or Looks

 There is absolutely no doubt the AIOs look way better compared to Air coolers.
 In fact, one of the major USP of AIOs is its aesthetics.
 Some higher-end and fancy AIOs also come with RGB lighting on the water block/pump and fans, and they look stunning with various RGB lighting effects turned on.
 An AIO does not obstruct the view of your motherboard, and you can have a complete look at your motherboard.
-Moreover, the view becomes more appealing when your motherboard has RGB lighting built-in, or you have also installed fancy RGB RAM.
+Moreover, the view becomes more appealing when your motherboard has RGB lighting built-in or you have installed fancy RGB RAM or other RGB stuff.
 Some fancy CPU Air coolers also come with RGB lighting, but when we compare them to even a non-RGB AIO with a single color LED, then also AIO always wins in the looks department.
 Below, you can see a fancy RGB AIO Liquid Cooler.

 Ease of Installation